AKolari/Quest-Log/README.md

 order: order of list
 completion_status: true or false bool for if it was completed

+Notes:
+Originally, our app was supposed to be much grander in vision.
+Unfortunately, we started too late.
+Most functionality is there, but we ran into some issues.
+We were unable to finish styling as we liked.
+We were going for a 90s video game theme, but it is incomplete.
+Users can fully access their accounts, create lists, etc. They can also update thier lists and add new information to them.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started